Class default<K, V>

 The map.

-• Returns IterableIterator<V>
+• Returns IterableIterator<V, any, any>